telerik/fiddler-everywhere-docs/introduction.md

 ### Request and Response Mocking

-Fiddler supports the mocking and modification of requests and responses on any application.
-In this way, you can quickly change HTTP(S) requests and responses without updating the code.
-[Read more about mocking requests and responses with Fiddler Everywhere...]({% slug rulesbuilder-get-started %})
+Fiddler supports mocking, modifying, and setting breakpoints on all HTTP requests and responses.
+With Fiddler's rules, you can quickly change HTTPS requests and responses without updating the code or accessing the server or the client application.
+[Read more about creating rules for modifying requests and responses with Fiddler Everywhere...]({% slug rulesbuilder-get-started %})

 ### API Composing